Fluctuations in Mean-Field Ising models: Introduction

-\end{itemize} \end{corollary} Similar concentration results can be obtained for other higher order polynomials of $\ms$, as studied in \cite{Rados2019, Cha2005,Gheissari2018} and the references therein.
-However, these papers focus exclusively on the high temperature regime $\Theta_{11}$, whereas our result applies to all temperatures.
+where $M(\ms)$ is defined as in~\cref{lem:cw_known}. \end{itemize} \end{corollary} Similar concentration results can be obtained for other higher order polynomials of $\ms$, as studied in \cite{Rados2019, Cha2005,Gheissari2018} and the references therein.
+However, these papers focus exclusively on the high temperature regime $\Theta_{11}$ whereas our result applies to all temperatures.
+The references cited above can deal with non Ferromagnetic interactions and general external fields as well.
+We note in passing that it should be possible to extend our proof technique to general non constant magnetic fields.